• Skip to primary navigation

 For short runs, you can also expect a similar performance from the Nike Free Metcon 4 and Free Metcon 5.
 I like using both of these shoes for s a couple of warm-up and cooldown miles following my training sessions.

-I think if you’re someone that wants a shoe for runs under 3-miles, tempo runs, and sprints, then you’ll enjoy how the Free Metcon 4 and Free Metcon 5 perform.
-For long runs, I’d suggest passing on these shoes as they can get uncomfortable at longer mileage.
+I think if you’re someone who wants a shoe for runs under 3 miles, tempo runs, and sprints, then you’ll enjoy how the Free Metcon 4 and Free Metcon 5 perform.
+I’d suggest passing on these shoes for long runs as they can get uncomfortable at longer mileage.

 nike free metcon 4 performance review